coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes in Coaty object types

 * Stop using `CoatyObject.assigneeUserId` as this property has been removed.
+* Stop using `Device` as this object type has been removed.
+For details, see section "Changes in IO routing".
 * Stop using `Task.workflowId` as this property has been removed.
 If needed, define an equivalent property in your custom task type.
 * Use new property `Task.assigneeObjectId` to reference an object, e.g. a user